ttlew/conversation/dialog-build-nov-beta.md

 A digression occurs when a user is in the middle of a dialog flow that is designed to address one goal, and abruptly switches topics to initiate a dialog flow that is designed to address a different goal.
 The dialog has always supported the user's ability to change subjects.
 If none of the nodes in the dialog branch that is being processed match the goal of the user's latest input, the conversation goes back out to the tree to check the base node conditions for an appropriate match.

 The digression settings that are available per node give you the ability to tailor this behavior even more.
-Namely, you can use them to allow the conversation to go back to the dialog flow that was interrupted when the digression occurred.
-For example, if the user is ordering a new phone, then switches topics to ask about tablets, your dialog can answer the question about tablets, and then bring the user back to where they left off in the process of ordering the phone.
+Namely, you can allow the conversation to return to the dialog flow that was interrupted when the digression occurred.
+For example, the user might be ordering a new phone, but switches topics to ask about tablets.
+Your dialog can answer the question about tablets, and then bring the user back to where they left off in the process of ordering a phone.
 Allowing digressions to occur and return gives your users more control over the flow of the conversation at run time.
-They can briefly change topics, and then return to where they left off.
+They can briefly change topics, and then return to where they were before.
 The result is a dialog flow that more closely simulates a human-to-human conversation.

 The following image illustrates the concept of a digression.
 It shows how a user interacts with dialog nodes that are configured to allow digressions, and return to the dialog flow that was in progress.
 The user starts to provide the information required to make a dinner reservation.
 In the middle of filling slots in the #reservation node, the user asks a question about vegetarian menu options.
 The dialog answers the user's new question by finding a node that addresses it amongst the base nodes (a node that conditions on the #cuisine intent).
-It then returns to where it left off by showing the prompt for the next empty slot from the original dialog node.
+It then returns to the conversation that was in progress by showing the prompt for the next empty slot from the original dialog node.

 ![Shows someone who is providing details about a dinner reservation ask about vegetarian options, get an answer, and then return to providing reservation details.](images/digression.gif)

-You can also limit where digressions are allowed, including:
+You can also limit where digressions are allowed.

-- Blocking users from digressing away from a dialog branch, perhaps because it has a complex flow that you do not want interrupted.
+- Block users from digressing away from a dialog branch.
+For example, when a branch has a complex flow that you do not want interrupted.
-- Stopping users from exiting a node with slots if they are in the middle of filling the slot variables that you need.
+- Stop users from exiting a node with slots if they are in the middle of filling the slot variables with information you need.
-- Preventing a base node with a complex flow from being considered as a possible digression target.
+- Prevent a base node from being considered as a possible digression target.
+See [Disabling digressions into a base node](#disable-digressions) for more details.

 ### Before you begin

 As you test your overall dialog, decide when and where it makes sense to allow digressions and returns from digressions to occur.
 The following digression controls are applied to the nodes automatically.
-It is only if you want to change this default behavior that you need to take any action.
+Only take action if you want to change this default behavior.

 - Nodes with slots are configured to prevent digressions away.
 All other nodes are configured to allow digressions away.
 - Every base node in your dialog is configured to allow digressions to target them by default.
 A child node cannot be the target of a digression.